bitsandbytes-foundation/bitsandbytes/README.md

 ### Using the 8-bit Optimizers

-bitsandbytes is designed to be easy to use.
+With bitsandbytes 8-bit optimizers can be used by changing a single line of code in your codebase.
+For NLP models we recommend also to use the StableEmbedding layers (see below) which improves results and helps with stable 8-bit optimization.
 To get started with 8-bit optimizers, it is sufficient to replace your old optimizer with the 8-bit optimizer in the following way:
 ```python
 import bitsandbytes as bnb